lusis/Noah/README.md

 If you leave off `-F`, all information will be logged to `$HOME/.vegas/noah`.
 Run `bin/noah -h` for more options.

+Please note on JRuby that the port setting does not work for some f'cking reason.
+Bug claims to have been fixed.
+Until then, when on Jruby run like so:

+  noah -F -d -r redis://localhost:6379/0

 ## Example links
 [Noah Start Page](http://localhost:9292/)